With its fairy-tale sylvan setting and unique art legacy, there’s more to this dainty cottage than first meets the eye.

 By no means constrained to Wood Cottage, guests are free to explore Bughtrig’s celebrated gardens, discovering its intimate hedged gardens; beautifully restored greenhouses, complete with old roses clambering at their feet and contemporary sculptures within; and the 246-foot-long Grass Walk, a lush carpet of lawn flanked by colourful herbaceous borders.
 Dotted amongst the gardens, which open to the public as part of Scotland’s Open Garden Scheme, are diverse sculptures, including a bronze of Vice-Admiral Sir Bertram Ramsay, who masterminded the naval forces contribution to the Dunkirk evacuation and D-Day landings during World War 2.

-In addition to access to the formal gardens, guests staying at Wood Cottage can use the tennis court and summer gardens by prior arrangement with the owners and enjoy a number of superb walks from the doorstep.
+In addition to access to the formal gardens, guests staying at Wood Cottage can use the tennis court by prior arrangement with the owners and enjoy a number of superb walks from the doorstep.
 The pretty village of Leitholm, complete with pub, is about ten minutes’ walk away while the more extensive amenities of the historic town of Coldstream are a ten-minute drive from the cottage.

 Sitting room with seating for four guests, Smart TV, open fire with unlimited supply of logs.

 Kitchen with electric double oven and hob, dishwasher, fridge, washer / dryer, Tassimo coffee machine, microwave.

 Bathroom with bath and shower over, basin and WC.
 As with many period properties, the hot water pressure is weak in the kitchen and bath.
 The shower is pumped and has good pressure.